Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Related Work

 Radio-frequency methods, especially UWB \cite{polonelli2022performance}, offer robustness to lighting and occlusion and have been used in both fixed-anchor and peer-to-peer setups~\cite{niculescu2025ultra,schindler2023relative}.
 UWB allows fully mobile teams to localize one another without infrastructure \cite{schindler2023relative}, but the achievable accuracy (typically \qtyrange{10}{30}{\centi\metre}) falls short for tasks requiring precise relative pose for landing and docking \cite{yu2025quadrotor}.
 This limitation is visible even on Crazyflie-scale persistent autonomy: Nguyen \emph{et al.}~\cite{Nguyen2022PersistentCharging} rely on an anchor-based loco positioning system for tracking, but switch to a multi-ranger (laser ToF) deck during the landing phase to reduce horizontal error and achieve reliable pad contact.
 Moreover, multiple antennas or cooperative estimation algorithms are often needed to infer full 6-DOF pose \cite{schindler2023relative}, adding system complexity and calibration burden.

-Some systems employ an “on-body anchor” strategy, where the UGV aids localization by carrying markers and beacons \cite{Liu2025}.
-In~\cite{de2024uav}, for example, a UGV emits visual or UWB signals for UAV tracking and homing.
-Cooperative localization filters have also been proposed, combining the UGV’s odometry with the UAV’s observations to maintain a shared relative estimate~\cite{Liu2025}.
-These approaches remove the need for fixed infrastructure, but still face accuracy and robustness trade-offs in dynamic or cluttered scenes.
+{ This limitation is particularly relevant for nano UAVs, whose characteristic size is often around or below 10\,cm and whose payload, sensing, and power budgets are severely constrained \cite{bonato2023monocular,pourjabar2023land,zango2026nano}.
+In confined UAV settings, UWB based localization methods typically report decimeter-level accuracy rather than consistent sub 10\,cm performance: average localization errors below 0.2\,m have been reported in extremely confined environments, while controlled indoor evaluations reported average errors of 6.95\,cm in a $3\times3$\,m area and 9.34\,cm in a $3\times12$\,m area, highlighting the sensitivity of realized accuracy to deployment geometry and environment \cite{yang2022confined,sorescu2024uwb}.
+Representative nano UAV and swarm systems based on UWB report localization RMSEs of 15.3--27.8\,cm in field deployments, while UWB based 3D node localization from a nano UAV remains bounded within 28\,cm even after dedicated ranging-error correction \cite{pourjabar2023land,niculescu2023iotj}.
+More broadly, UWB-only or UWB-dominant systems often require explicit NLOS mitigation, learned range-error correction, or tightly coupled filtering to approach decimeter-level robustness \cite{yang2023svm,coene2024larc,fontaine2024transfer,jia2024cdf}.

+Accordingly, we consider UWB and related RF systems as useful mid-range acquisition layers rather than as final-contact localization solutions for the specific nano UAV docking problem addressed here.
+For platforms whose dimensions are comparable to the required error bound, close range UWB is operationally useful mainly when combined with bias calibration, sensor fusion, constrained geometry, or complementary sensing.
+This motivates the proposed active magnetic layer, which is specialized for the final close-proximity phase rather than for global or long-range navigation.